 Antiepileptic Drugs & Mood Stabilizers

-Welcome to this video tutorial over antiepileptics and mood stabilizers.
+Welcome to this video tutorial over antiepileptics.
 These drugs are commonly prescribed and used to treat seizures, mood disorders, and even nerve-related pain.
 Today we are going to learn about when these medications are used, how they work, and some common side effects.
-Be sure and check out some of our other pharmacological videos that include other common drug classes like antimicrobials, antihypertensives, and antipsychotics.

 Antiepileptics, also known as anticonvulsants, are chemical compounds that act on the central nervous system to treat various forms of epilepsy, personality disorders, and neuropathic pain.
 Before we talk about the pharmacodynamics of these drugs, lets first review what Epilepsy is to better understand how these drugs work.